What To Do If Your Newborn Won’t Sleep Or Nap During The Day

 Reasons why your newborn is not sleeping or napping during the day

 There could be a few different reasons your baby sleeps well at night but not for naps, and thankfully it’s probably not because they’re a natural-born party animal.
-Some of the most common reasons are:
+Although FOMO is real - we get it.
+Some of the more common reasons for not day napping are:

 Overstimulated